-The Center for Community Health Partnership and Research (CCHPR) supports and/or collaborates with St. Louis Regional efforts and initiatives, as well as community engaged scholars, dedicated to improving health outcomes and equity.
+The Center for Community Health Partnership & Research collaborates with community-engaged scholars and initiatives dedicated to improve health outcomes and equity in the St. Louis region.

 Some of our partners include: